geraldfingburke/cisp-1010/README.md

-# cisp-1010
-Labs and other content for CISP 1010 - Introduction to Computer Science 1
+# CISP 1010 - Introduction to Computer Science I
+This repository contains lab assignments, examples, and materials for CISP 1010

+--
+rev. Spring 2025